-Jeffrey M. Trinklein is a partner in the New York office of Gibson, Dunn & Crutcher and Co-Chair of Gibson Dunn’s Tax Practice Group.
+Jeffrey M. Trinklein is a partner in the London and New York offices of Gibson, Dunn & Crutcher and Co-Chair of Gibson Dunn’s Tax Practice Group.
 Mr. Trinklein has extensive experience in U.S. and international taxation, with special emphasis on advice to foreign clients with investments in the United States and advice to U.S. clients with foreign operations.

 Mr. Trinklein’s areas of practice include advice to U.S. individuals and companies establishing investments outside the U.S., planning advice on worldwide investment structures and acquisition financing and general U.S. corporate and partnership tax planning.
 He has represented clients with tax structuring for a range of mergers and acquisition transactions, ranging from public company acquisitions, to private equity fund transactions, to the acquisition of a U.S. professional sports franchise.
 He has also assisted foreign countries with the drafting of proposed legislation.